 - Overseas examiners are appointed as external examiners only in exceptional circumstances and where it is considered that such an appointment is necessary.

-Candidates should pay particular attention to the declaration on pages 2-3 of the examination entry form.
+Candidates should pay particular attention to the declaration on the examination entry form.
 By signing this declaration and entering the examination, you authorise Queen Mary to make your thesis publically available on the open-access institutional e-repository, Queen Mary Research Online (QMRO), according to the conditions set out in the declaration.
 Please refer to the Library’s guidance on publishing e-theses for more details about the inclusion of your thesis in QMRO and the implications of this (for example about how it may affect future publication).
 You may indicate on the examination entry form that you wish to apply for restriction of access to your thesis for twelve months.